MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathMakePretty](/windows/desktop/api/shlwapi/nf-shlwapi-pathmakeprettya) Ayrıntılar için.
+Ayrıntılar için bkz.
+[Pathmakeoldukça](/windows/win32/api/shlwapi/nf-shlwapi-pathmakeprettyw) .

-## <a name="matchspec"></a> ATLPath::MatchSpec
+## <a name="matchspec"></a>ATLPath:: MatchSpec

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathMatchSpec](/windows/desktop/api/shlwapi/nf-shlwapi-pathmatchspeca).
+Bu işlev, [PathMatchSpec](/windows/win32/api/shlwapi/nf-shlwapi-pathmatchspecw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi